CaffeineViking/osgw/readme.md

 You can get a glimpse of what you are currently changing by looking at the title bar of the `osgw` window.
 By default, you'll only get a single default-initialized Gerstner wave enabled.
 As you enable more waves, please note that the amplitude of them will be zero at first, so you need to manually increase it to see any difference in the final wave.
 Disabling all but one wave layer is a good strategy when composing complex wave motions, since you can concentrate on changing only one wave at a time, and once you are happy, you can combine it with the rest of the waves by enabling the other waves again.

-A short paper has been written on the subject, if you want to compile it yourself, see the `docs` directory.
+A short technical report has been written on the subject and if you want to compile it yourself, see the `docs` directory.

-Or search for [*Real-Time Ocean Simulation and Rendering Using Gerstner Waves*](https://eriksvjansson.net/papers/osgw.pdf) by Erik S. V. Jansson.
+Alternatively, search for [*Real-Time Ocean Simulation and Rendering Using Gerstner Waves*](https://eriksvjansson.net/papers/osgw.pdf) written by Erik S. V. Jansson.

 System Requirements
 -------------------